sarxhlwalker/newhacks/README.md

 ## Web Demo

 As of writing, the web demo for this project is hosted at https://pandapressure.tech/.
+Because this app is hosted by Heroku at the moment, it may initially take a little while to load.

 ## Build from Source